c4cs/c4cs.github.io/_commands/tools/time.md

 	The time command prints out three separate times: the total time elapsed, the time used by system overhead and the time used to execute the utility.

 	If the program exits non-zero it will print a warning message and then the exit status.
-If the program does not exit normally, then the time command returns 128 plus the number of the signal that caused the program to stop.
+	The time command returns 128 plus the number of the signal that caused the program to stop.

 	If you are using a bash shell you must explicity specify "/usr/bin/time" rather than just "time"